microsoft/aroworkshop/_entries/03-02 deployment.md

   ...
 ```

-**Step 1:** Create a new project called "shifty" in your clusterm using the following command
+**Step 1:** Create a new project called "shifty" in your cluster using the following command

 `oc new-project shifty`